 Change the text in P97L7 as follows (Track changes ON)

 The Active Rounds field contains a binary bitmap string.
 Each bit maps to the rounds in the block of UWB session.
 The bit is set to one to indicate active, otherwise it is set to zero.
+In case of round hopping is enabled, Active Rounds provide initial round usage information and it should change based on hopping sequence which are already known as stated above.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: